 The status of addiction has changed over the years.
-While medical experts answer “yes” when asked is addiction a disease, the general public often takes this answer with a grain of salt.
+While medical experts answer “yes” when asked is addiction a disease, the public often takes this answer with a grain of salt.
 Part of the disconnect stems from the common practice of referring to addictions as habits.
-A habit is something you have a significant degree of control over, rather than something that happens to you.
+A habit is something you have a degree of control over, rather than something that happens to you.
 So, let’s jump in and look at the question: Is addiction a disease?

 Is Addiction a Disease?

 Many people wonder, “Is addiction a disease?”
 American culture has a strong underpinning of pulling yourself up by your bootstraps.
 The idea is that with enough work and enough willpower, we can overcome anything.
 Decades of research suggests that, while a tiny minority of people can power their way through ending addiction without help, they are extraordinary exceptions.
 Everything addiction specialists understand about this condition indicates that it does follow the disease model.

 Why Is Addiction a Disease?

 So, why is addiction a disease?
 In order for something to be a disease, it must show some basic features, including:

 - Reduced altered function of some part of the body

 - Creates predictable signs and symptoms

 - Has adverse effects on a person